 In the short time at our disposal, we could not design the future house.
 All we could do was to estimate its probable extent and decide on its rear line, direction, and the levels.
 We fixed this, which determined the corner in the upper pool.
 Later we found it rather tricky to fit the house into the allocated space with the restriction imposed by the corner.
 But, perhaps it was just as well to have imposed a restriction in this form, because without that one tends to ramble far afield.
 It is difficult to discipline imagination sometimes.

 In designing the house proper, the problem was to integrate the new with the existing so that it would not spoil the setting and the view of the rear block, and could be built while the first portion was occupied.

 We were very lucky in having Herr Gerbl from Munich, an artist with stone, brick and mortar.
 He built the house practically single-handed.
 It was a pleasure to see him dig the slate out of the excavations for foundations and swimming pool, and build it into walls and floors, so to speak, "red hot".
 He was a tradesman who took real pride in his work, and what a plasterer!
 We were also lucky with Mijnheer Scheffer from Renkum, who worked in my office for five years as assistant, until we suddenly discovered that he is a qualified carpenter.
 Without his craftsmanship the woodwork would not be the feature it is.
 So this house was built by a few men, who took pride in the work.
-They were ably supported by those manufacturers who supplied the features that were sometimes tricky, such as windows and sliding doors (Leo Metal Windows), in which Mr. Besaans took personal interest, and Theo van Latum, who supplied the built-in cupboards, bar, stair, etc. and made a first-class job of them.
+They were ably supported by those manufacturers who supplied the features that were sometimes tricky, such as windows and sliding doors (Leo Metal Windows), in which Mr. Besaans took personal interest, and Theo van Latum, who supplied the built-in cupboards, bar, stairs, etc. and made a first-class job of them.

 [Submitted by William MARTINSON]